Attachment III PARAGRAPH 5.2 OF CHAPTER VI OF THE BOARD OF REGENTS, TEXAS STATE UNIVERSITY SYSTEM

 (19) An initiation by an organization which includes any dangerous, harmful, or degrading act to a student.
 Violation of this prohibition renders the students involved and the organization subject to discipline.

-(20) Violation of any rule or regulation governing residential living in University-owned facilities or breach of a residential living contract.
+(20) Violation of any rule or regulation governing residential living in university-owned facilities or breach of a residential living contract.

-(21) Unauthorized possession, ignition, or detonation of any explosive device, fireworks, liquid, or object which is flammable or which could cause damage by fire or explosion to persons or property on University property.
+(21) Unauthorized possession, ignition, or detonation of any explosive device, fireworks, liquid, or object which is flammable or which could cause damage by fire or explosion to persons or property on university property.

-(22) Unauthorized entry into or use of University buildings, facilities, equipment, or resources.
+(22) Unauthorized entry into or use of university buildings, facilities, equipment, or resources.

 (23) Failure to heed an official summons to the office of an administrative officer within the designated time.